Fiaxpico/Faxyomi/CONTRIBUTING.md

 ---

-Thanks for your interest in contributing to Tachiyomi!
+Thanks for your interest in contributing to faxyomi!

 # Code contributions

 Pull requests are welcome!

-If you're interested in taking on [an open issue](https://github.com/jobobby04/TachiyomiSY/issues), please comment on it so others are aware.
+If you're interested in taking on [an open issue](https://github.com/jobobby04/faxyomiSY/issues), please comment on it so others are aware.
 You do not need to ask for permission nor an assignment.

 ## Prerequisites